SulmanK/Blog/docs/writing/posts/recsys_2024_eda.md

 df_his = []
 df_art = []
 ```
-Finally, we'll preprocess more of the columns by changing device_type column from an int to a str, gender from a float to a str, postcodes from a float to a str, article id from a str to int, and age is an age range, so we made it to a str.
+Finally, we'll preprocess additional columns by converting the `device_type` from integer to string, `gender` from float to string, `postcodes` from float to string, `article_id` from string to integer, and `age` from an integer to a string.

 ```python
 def device_(x):